api3dao/vitepress-docs/docs/guides/airnode/rrp-request.md

 [Request Parameters](/reference/airnode/latest/concepts/request.md#request-parameters)
 in the Reference section.

-## Step #3: Capture the Response
+## 3. Capture the Response

-As soon as the Airnode gets a request, it gathers the data, encodes it and starts an on-chain transaction responding to the request.
-The Airnode calls the AirnodeRrpV0.sol contract function `fulfill()`, which in turn calls the requester, in this case, at `airnodeCallback`.
+As soon as the Airnode gathers a request, from the event log of the on-chain contract `AirnodeRrpV0.sol`, it gets the data from the API provider, encodes it, and starts an on-chain transaction responding to the request.
+The Airnode calls the `AirnodeRrpV0.sol` contract function `fulfill()`, which in turn calls the requester at `airnodeCallback()`.
 For the purposes of the callback, recall the request supplied the request contract address and the desired callback function which the AirnodeRrpV0.sol protocol contract stored with the `requestId`.

 ```solidity
 import "@api3/airnode-protocol/contracts/rrp/requesters/RrpRequesterV0.sol";